architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/activities.rst

 ===========

 This is a guide of Activities carried out during the development of CEA.
-This activities are part of our concept of operation udner responsability of our the Scrum Master
+This activities are part of our concept of operation under responsibilities of our the Scrum Master

 Planning event
 ---------------